lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 - Facility roles cannot edit completed records.
 - Billing flags are restricted to billing roles.
 - Cancellation is a workflow event, not a destructive edit.
+- Billing outputs are generated through a structured translation layer derived from trip and trip leg data.

 Round trips are split into two `TripLeg` records to preserve independent control.